kryptx/nexus-cg/GDD.md

     *   **(Optional) VP Value:** Some cards might grant VP at game end (indicated by a VP icon/number).
     *   **(Optional) Flavor Text:** Thematic text.

 *   **Seed Cards:** A specific subset of Node Cards used for the starting player hands.
-Functionally identical layout, likely with simpler/fewer open slots.
+Functionally identical layout, likely with simpler/fewer open slots. *Note: Seed Cards are dealt after Genesis Cards.*
+*   **Genesis Cards:** A designated subset of Node Cards specifically designed to facilitate early game activation paths.
+    *   **Purpose:** Ensure each player starts with at least one card capable of being placed adjacent to the Reactor, immediately forming a valid activation path back to it, and offering a basic resource upon activation.
+    *   **Criteria:** Genesis Cards must meet two key criteria:
+        1.  **Low Build Cost:** The Material/Data cost must be low enough that the card can potentially be played on the first turn using starting resources.
+(Exact costs TBD).
+        2.  **Paired Input/Output:** Must possess at least one pair of 'open' Input and 'open' Output slots *on the same edge* according to the 8-slot convention (4.3).
+This guarantees it can both connect *to* the Reactor (Output->Input) and provide a connection point *from* the Reactor (for activation paths starting at the Genesis Card, Output->Input).
+    *   **Setup:** A separate pool of Genesis Cards is created.
+One is dealt to each player at the start, and the rest are shuffled into the main Node deck (See 4.1).

 **B. Reactor Card**